Daniel-Krueger/daniel-krueger.github.io/_posts/2023-08-29-password-field.md

 # Implementation
-## Overview

-1. Upload the plugin.
-2. Configure the field.
-3. Create a business rule for decrypting.

 ## Upload the plugin
 Download the appropriate .zip from the release, which is linked in [Download](#download) chapter.
 Creating/updating a plugin is easy: